The Ultimate List of Mystery Books for 2024

 This is one of the books about secret societies that was deeply disturbing and difficult to read.
 It certainly earns its place on our list of dark academia books and books about cults!
 And as with most books set in college, this one is a perfect book for fall.

 I was on pins and needles as this thriller unraveled, addressing systemic racism in private institutions in the process.
-If you love books set in high school or mystery books, you need to put this dark academia novel on your TBR list.

 Love books like these?
 We do too!
 That’s why we created a list of our favorite dark academia books!